glartek2/glartek/README.md

 <details>
  <summary><h3>👨‍💻 My Coding Journey</h3></summary>
     My journey into coding began in middle school when I initially joined a computer science class for its Photoshop course.
 However, I quickly became captivated by coding after our teacher posed algorithm questions to students from other courses.
 I love a good puzzle, and this sparked my interest in programming.
     For a couple of years, I delved deeply into problem-solving and math, almost completely pausing my coding activities.
 When the time came to choose a career path, I realized that creating and integrating real-life solutions was more exciting to me than theoretical calculations.
-Now, after two years of college, I am pursuing my Computer Science degree with a focus on algorithms.
 </details>